afshinrahmati/Nest_1/README.md

 ### DTO(data transfer object)
 A DTO is an object that defines how the data will be sent over the network yarn add class-validator class-transformer
+## controller
+controller is a place for handel requesr parameter , responsome , query ,... can make file with mkdir or nest generate controller test/test --flat test first is in file && test second is class messages --flat dont create an extra class name is controller

+### Service
+Run some Business logic
+### Repository
+ Repository  save information in databases .(CRUD)